-$parameter_name1 = value, parameter_name2 = value, \dots$
+parameter_name1=value,parameter_name2=value,...

-The parameter names are listed in Table 2-2 on page 38.
+The parameter names are listed in Table 2-2 on page 35.
 You must separate multiple arguments to the -o option with commas.

 Note: The maximum size of the cache is by default 90% of the front file system resources.
-Performance deteriorates significantly if an XFS file system exceeds 90% capacity.
+Performance deteriorates significantly if an EFS file system exceeds 90% capacity.

-The following example creates a cache named /local/cache1 that can use a maximum of 80% of the disk blocks in the front file system, and can cache up to a highwater mark of 60% of the front file system blocks before starting to remove files.
+The following example creates a cache named /local/cache1 that can use up to 80% of the disk blocks in the front file system and can grow to use the front file system blocks without restriction unless 60% (or more) of the front file system blocks are already in use.

 '''

-cfsadmin -c -o maxblocks=80, hiblocks=60 /local/cache1
+cfsadmin -c -o maxblocks=80,threshblocks=60 /local/cache1

 '''